achaljain/smart-context/README.md

 - **`displayName`**: string (mandatory)

   - acts as unique identifier of context
-  - set as `displayName` in dev tools
+  - used as `displayName` in dev tools
-  - required to get access to context from children
+  - required to access the context

 - **`debug`**: boolean